lingyindu/Digital-Electronics-/README.md

 FSR can detect physical pressure, squeezing and weight.
 It is basically a kind of resistor that the resistive value is changed by how much it is pressed.
 But it is rarely accurate.
 So it is not a good choice to use it to detect exact pressure.
 ## Tilt Sensor
 Tilt sensor allow you to detect orientation or inclination.
 It is made by a cavity and a conductive free mass inside, which is slideable.
 The resistive value is determined by the position of the mass, and it is why the tilt sensor can detect the orientation.

+##Concept
+The touch board is a platform to tap different objects.
+The speaker will play a sound of one object, when the object is tapped.
+##Programm
+The force sensor (conductive paint) detects the change of force, and the speaker works.